Coca-Cola: Use as political and corporate symbol

+The drink is also often a metonym for the Coca-Cola Company.

 Medicinal application

 Coca-Cola is sometimes used for the treatment of gastric phytobezoars.
 In about 50% of cases studied, Coca-Cola alone was found to be effective in gastric phytobezoar dissolution.
 This treatment can however result in the potential of developing small bowel obstruction in a minority of cases, necessitating surgical intervention.